 - Orion Mine Finance (Master) Fund I LP (‘Orion’): This is a fund of Orion Resource partners, which an investment management firm in the alternative investment domain with an AUM of approx. $6 billion

-- Management and Board of Directors: This could be due to the requirement of qualification shares, or sweat-equity or any other reason.
+- Management and Board of Directors: This could be due to the requirement of qualification shares, or sweat-equity, or any other reason.

 We can see that none of its major investors actually take up the mining operations at the ground level.
 Most of their involvement is for providing the funds.
-However, the largest shareholders are in related businesses such as trading or processing and refining of the produce of Atalya or mining is their core investment domain.
+However, the largest shareholders are in related businesses such as trading or processing, and refining of the produce of Atalya or mining is their core investment domain.

-Other examples could be Great bear resources, Novo resources, Silvercorp Metals, Pacific Booker Minerals, Kirkland Lake Gold among others.
+Other examples could be Great bear resources, Novo resources, Silvercorp Metals, Pacific Booker Minerals, Kirkland Lake Gold, among others.

 Challenges Faced by a Junior Company

-- Environmental permits: These days, one of the most important factors which can make or break the spine of junior companies is the environmental regulations of the governments of the countries where such exploration sites are located.
+- Environmental permits: These days, one of the most critical factors which can make or break the spine of junior companies is the environmental regulations of the governments of the countries where such exploration sites are located.
 Certain countries offer environmental permits, while some countries have less liberal policies

 To sum up, the companies which undertake the initial study for the existence of natural resources and then team up with larger companies either financially or structurally to undertake the extraction activities are known as the Junior Companies.

-This has been a guide to what is junior company and its definition.
+This article has been a guide to what is a junior company and its definition.
 Here we discuss the characteristics of junior companies along with the examples and various challenges faced by them.
 You can learn more about finance from the following articles –